Mellonyt/MemLua/README.md

-To use MemLua in your project, all you need are the MemLua header files, and the standard Lua API
+To use MemLua in your project, all you need are the MemLua header files, and the standard Lua API (currently tested for lua version 5.1-5.2)
-(lua version 5.1-5.2 should be good)